How to Repost an Instagram Post or Story

 • Wait for them to say yes BEFORE reposting it.
 Asking is not enough – you must receive confirmation before Regramming.
 If they say no, you must respect that, too.

-• As you go to repost the image to Instagram, make sure to tag the original account in the caption.
+• As you go to repost the image to Instagram, make sure to tag the original account in the caption or within the post.
 You could say “Credit: @username,” “Image: @username,” or work the handle into a sentence, like “Love this photo by @username.”

 Hot tip: If you’re using Sked Social Regram, the tag will be automatically included in the Regram.